 - Changes in mood or personality

-Be careful.
 Insurance companies are run for profit, and they will always try to pay out as little as possible.
-They’ve learned that the best way to save money is not to refuse to pay, which will get challenged, but to offer a small amount and see if the person takes it.
+They have learned that the best way to save money is not to refuse to pay, which will get challenged but to offer a small amount and see if the person takes it.

-When you’ve just been injured, their first offer might seem big, even generous.
+When you have just been injured, their first offer might seem big, even generous.
 You might think it’s more than you need.
-But as the months wear on, you may not recover as quickly as you expected, you may have complications or you may even need new treatment.
+However, as the months wear on, you may not recover as quickly as you expected, you may have complications, or you may even need new treatment.
 The “big payout” can disappear fast.

-It doesn’t cost you anything to consult with a lawyer.
-If the lawyer says you don’t have a claim, or that the insurance money is reasonable, then take it.
-But in many cases that one short phone call will end up saving you tens of thousands of dollars and many years of grief.
+It does not cost you anything to consult with a lawyer.
+If the lawyer says you do not have a claim or the insurance money is reasonable, take it.
+But in many cases, that short phone call will save you tens of thousands of dollars and many years of grief.